jxxcarlson/elm-compiler/README.md

     --ast-json-pretty
         Print the raw AST of the Elm file in a pretty-printed JSON format suitable for RAG applications.

+    --rag
+        Print the AST in a RAG-friendly format with type, name, code, language, file path, line numbers, calls, imports, and docstring.

+    --rag-json
+        Print the AST in a RAG-friendly JSON format with type, name, code, language, file path, line numbers, calls, imports, and docstring.

+    --rag-json-pretty
+        Print the AST in a pretty-printed RAG-friendly JSON format with type, name, code, language, file path, line numbers, calls, imports, and docstring.
      ```

   Try these options.
-For example, in `test-files/project1`, do `elmx make --ast-json-pretty src/Main.elm`
+For example, in `test-files/project1`, do `elmx make --rag-json-pretty src/Main.elm`

-**NOTE.** _The `ast-json` and `ast-json-pretty` options are intended to produce output for RAG servers.
+**NOTE.** _The `ast-json` and `ast-json-pretty` options produce JSON versions of the raw AST output.
+The `rag`, `rag-json`, and `rag-json-pretty` options produce output in a format specifically designed for RAG applications, following this structure:_
-However, at the moment, they are just JSON versions of what you get with --ast-raw._

-**Further Note.** _Here is what ChatGPT tells me is a typical RAG chunk:_
 ```
 {
   "type": "function",                 // "function", "class", "module", etc.